emilylakic/icee-locator/README.md

 ### How We Built It

-We built the ICEE Locator using Swift as our programming language and the software Xcode.
-We used the Google Places API to create a map displaying nearby locations of establishments carrying ICEE's.
+We built the ICEE Locator using the programming language **Swift** and the software **Xcode**.
+We used the **Google Places API** to create a map displaying nearby locations of establishments carrying ICEE's.

 ### Challenges We Ran Into

-We encountered difficulties with time constraints, converting data taken from the survey and sending it back to the website in the form of pie charts.
-However, we are working on this and are hoping to be done as soon as possible.
+Beginning our app development, using the limited resources of the Google Places interface was the least of our problems.
+Integrating both Google Places API and Google Maps API to work simultaneously proved to be almost impossible after about 8 hours of coding.
+Attempting to obtain the current location of said user using the Google Maps API on Xcode outputted a return of 'nil' at every test run.
+Our second challenge was obtaining a post request using the software Postman from the ICEE Locator on the ICEE website, which output a 500 Internal Service Error unfixable on our part.

 ### Accomplishments That We're Proud Of

-We are proud that we were able to further our skills in Python and web development.
+**As our first time using Swift and creating an iOS App**, we are both happy and completely surprised at the outcome of our app.
+While sharing our project with people at BrickHack, we were relieved to hear the **positive responses** and the numerous *"I love ICEE's!"*, *"I'd get it!"* and even *"I'd pay $5 dollars for that!"*.

 ### What We Learned